simonlipson/machine_learning/README.md

 2. Preprocess that data
 3. Call Watson API for Personality Insights
 4. Visualize those insights
-5. BONUS: Rick or Morty predictor Algorithm
+5. BONUS: predicting the Rickest Rick and Mortyest Morty

 The whole process can be followed in the [Jupyter Notebook](https://github.com/simonlipson/projects/blob/master/Friends%20NLP.ipynb).
 To see the visualizations in a nice Jupyter Widget you should open the Notebook in Jupyter yourself.
 Below will be some of the highlights.